 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to ivacaftor.

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

-- Take this medicine with food that contains fat, such as cheese pizza, eggs, peanut butter, or whole-milk dairy products.
-This helps your body absorb the medicine.
+- Take this medicine with food that contains fat, including cheese pizza, eggs, butter, peanut butter, or whole-milk dairy products.
+This helps your body absorb the medicine better.

 - Oral granules: Shake the packet gently before you open it.
-Pour the contents into 1 teaspoon of cold soft food or liquid (such as applesauce, pureed fruits or vegetables, yogurt, water, milk, or juice) and mix together.
-Give this mixture within 1 hour and make sure all medicine is taken.
+Pour the contents into 1 teaspoon (5 milliliters) of room temperature or cold soft food or liquid (such as applesauce, pureed fruits or vegetables, yogurt, water, breast milk, infant formula, milk, or juice) and mix together.
+Give this mixture within 1 hour and make sure all the medicine is taken.
 Give food that contains fat right before or right after you give the mixture.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: If it is 6 hours or less from the time you normally take your medicine, take a dose as soon as you can.
 If it is more than 6 hours, skip the missed dose and take your next dose at the regular time.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid: